ddry/ddry-tap/README.md

 Other three are
 - [ddry-mocha](https://www.npmjs.com/package/ddry-mocha) for Mocha JS;
 - [ddry-tape](https://www.npmjs.com/package/ddry-tape) for Tape JS;
-- [ddry-mocha-tape](https://www.npmjs.com/package/ddry-mocha-tape) mounting all supported harnesses.
+- [ddry-mocha-tape](https://www.npmjs.com/package/ddry-mocha-tape) mounting all the supported harnesses.

 You may consider globally installing them all with one package instead of playing with only-one-harness ones.